Rent safe and private dog parks hosted by locals

 Management of triggering situations

 We promise we’ll get into the training itself soon, but first: Management is an important part of helping your barrier reactive dog.
-The more frequently your pet practices their unwanted behaviors in a heightened emotional state, the deeper they ingrain those habits.
-It’s important to prevent as many reactions as possible so your training can be successful!
+The more frequently your pet practices their unwanted behaviors in a heightened emotional state?
+The more deeply they ingrain those habits.
+You want to prevent as many reactions as possible so your training can be successful.

 • Use tools like basket muzzles or “ignore me” patches as a visual cue to get more space from strangers while out on walks if your dog struggles with reactions on leash.